-As CDBG funding is not available to this project, Staff and Danco project manager Chris Dart have searched for other sources of funding to try and make this critically needed affordable housing project a reality in Fort Bragg.
+As CDBG funding is not available to this project, staff and Danco project manager Chris Dart have searched for other sources of funding to try and make this critically needed affordable housing project a reality in Fort Bragg.
 Currently the primary federal source of funding for affordable housing is geared to permanently affordable supportive housing for individuals who are homeless or at risk of becoming homeless.
-Danco is interested in determining if the City Council supports a new South Street project configuration consisting of the following:
+Danco is interested in determining if the City Council supports a new South Street project configuration consisting of:

-- 14 units of Market Rate (Workforce) Housing; - 15 units of Permanent Supportive Housing (PSH) for disabled and homeless veterans; and - 15 units of Affordable Senior Housing.
+- 14 units of Market Rate (Workforce) Housing; - 15 units of Permanent Supportive Housing (PSH) for homeless seniors and homeless disabled people; and - 15 units of Affordable Senior Housing.